How Alcoholism Affects Relationships

 Exploring this further, it is interesting to note that community-level interventions are differentiated from population-level interventions because they tend to apply to a specific community or area and have often been developed as a direct response to very local issues or concerns.
 Interventions such as these would need to involve community figureheads and other key stakeholders in order to make them workable solutions.
 Population or society-level interventions are different because they are usually brought in through government regulations, and usually involve taxes on alcohol or similar legislation for them to be successfully implemented.

 Aside from physical and mental abuse, alcohol addiction has other, significant consequences for relationships.
 If children are part of the equation, then there is a safeguarding issue that needs to be addressed.
 Naturally, the alcoholic parent may not be in a position to take care of a minor unsupervised.
 Indeed, research by the American Academy of Child and Adolescent Psychiatry (AACAP) suggests that one in every five adult Americans resided with a relative who abused alcohol in their adolescence.
-Not only can this lead to a child developing a codependency on a loved one’s alcohol abuse but also have a greater likelihood of having emotional trouble compared with children growing up in households where alcohol wasn’t an issue.
+Not only can this lead to a child developing codependency on a loved one’s alcohol abuse but also have a greater likelihood of having emotional trouble compared with children growing up in households where alcohol wasn’t an issue.

-Furthermore, the research states that generally people have a greater likelihood of experiencing their own addictive behavior if exposed early on in life to a parent with a drinking problem.
-Tragically, children will become confused at the lack of support from their parent or caregiver – that’s because the alcohol will radically change a person’s behavior – switching between happy, sad and possibly aggressive – leading the child to think they are the cause of these mood swings.
+Furthermore, the research states that generally, people have a greater likelihood of experiencing their own addictive behavior if exposed early on in life to a parent with a drinking problem.
+Tragically, children will become confused at the lack of support from their parent or caregiver – that’s because the alcohol will radically change a person’s behavior – switching between happy, sad, and possibly aggressive – leading the child to think they are the cause of these mood swings.
 Children are likely to experience self-blame, guilt, frustration, and anger while the child tries to fathom why their parent is behaving in this way.

-Be Proactive and Seek Treatment
+Be Proactive And Seek Treatment

 Many couples have a misplaced belief that the problems associated with alcohol addiction – and the wider impact on children, friends, family, and colleagues – will eventually sort themselves out and the relationship will get itself back on the right track.
 Unfortunately, that rarely happens.
 The better thing to do is to get treatment as soon as possible, or at least call and ask about treatments that may be available.
 Failure to take action will see the situation spiral further out of control.

 There are many different alcohol rehab treatments available that can be effective in reducing or eliminating problems with alcohol while easing the symptoms of alcohol withdrawal.
 Some treatments involve individual counseling, group counseling, while some are more focused on peer-supported self-help meetings and groups like Alcoholics Anonymous.
 These programs also have guidelines for anyone thinking, “am I an alcoholic?”
-With a plethora of tailored support available, it is vital to seek help – getting your alcohol dependent partner to enter a treatment program could be one of the best things you can do for your relationship.
+With a plethora of tailored support available, it is vital to seek help – getting your alcohol-dependent partner to enter a treatment program could be one of the best things you can do for your relationship.

 Naturally, the old adage applies here – you can lead a horse to water, but can’t make it drink.
-Not everyone will be keen to seek help or embark on a treatment programme.
+Not everyone will be keen to seek help or embark on a treatment program.
 Research shows this is a common problem faced by many partners of alcoholics.
 Often they are incapable of recognizing that they have a problem – some also have a skewed view of counseling.
 Naturally, this is something that counseling services and treatment programs are very experienced in dealing with and can offer help for concerned family members.
-They can provide ideas and information on motivating your partner to consider getting help - these approaches are often very helpful in getting family members who are reluctant to seek help to ultimately enter treatment.
+They can provide ideas and information on motivating your partner to consider getting help – these approaches are often very helpful in getting family members who are reluctant to seek help to ultimately enter treatment.

 A Strong Support System Is Key